TimeToogo/ff-proxy/README.md

 Additionally, FF provides the ability to protect sensitive payloads by encrypting the data in transit between both the client and upstream servers.

 **Disclaimer:**
 This project was merely a learning exercise as well as my first sizeable project delving into C or even systems programming as a whole.
-Please do **not** use this in production.
+If you somehow manage to find a use-case, please do **not** use this in production.

 ## How it works